Rachel was in a slump. The young physiotherapist’s dedication to work and devotion to clients had created a flourishing business.

 “Your letter struck a chord in me Ghanshyam.
 I began thinking about how important my kids were to me and that made all the difference.
 I joined a prison anger management group and a daily meditation class—and I began focusing on myself and my family with love.
 Suddenly everything changed.
 It’s funny that I had to be locked up to become free.”

-If you would like to learn more about how your non-dominant and dominant hands can affect your actions and opportunities, call us at 866-428-3799 or click here to book an appointment with me.
+If you would like to learn more about how your non-dominant and dominant hands can affect your actions and opportunities, call us at 866-428-3799 or click here to book an appointment.
 We are here to help.

 It takes courage to love, and energy and strength to overcome the challenges, hardships and obstacles we so often encounter in our life and careers.